Business Documents | docEdge DMS Onboarding & Classification Services

 - Requires a lot of time

-- and, it is Subjective.
+- It is Subjective.

-Let’s take an example of the volume of content on a corporate intranet, all of the articles in a newspaper’s, the full regulations and laws of a governmental institution that could be useful for a company’s business—it is not conceivable that humans could manage this volume of information in a reasonable timeframe.
+Let’s take an example of the volume of content on a corporate intranet, all of the articles in a newspaper’s, the full regulations and laws of a governmental institution that could be useful for a company’s business—it is not conceivable that humans could manage this volume of information in a reasonable time-frame.

 Even so, humans, with our biases and different interpretations of reality, will pass these on to our text classification, resulting in inconsistent, subjective and even incorrect classification.

-Many of us believe in a perfect algorithm that can automatically classify documents with little set up, and immediately return high-quality results.
+Many of us believe in a perfect algorithm that can automatically classify documents with little setup, and immediately return high-quality results.
 Unfortunately, no application can function well, much less independently, with just a few examples.

-The more time, care and attention that you invest in these initial phases, the more likely you’ll be to get results that, while perhaps not perfect, will provide great value to your company.
+The more time, care, and attention that you invest in these initial phases, the more likely you’ll be to get results that, while perhaps not perfect, will provide great value to your company.